 In 1864 Dr Fernie joined Dr Gully and took over the practice at Tudor House when Dr Gully retired in 1871.
-Both man were prominent in town affairs.
+Both men were prominent in town affairs.

-Dr James Manby Gully was born in Jamaica, 1808, the son of plantation owner Daniel Gully who died in 1823.
+Dr James Manby Gully, born in Jamaica in 1808, was the son of plantation owner Daniel Gully who died in 1823.
 A copy of Daniel's Will is held by The National Archives.

 His first wife, Frances Court, by whom he had three children, tragically died of smallpox in 1838, and he came to Malvern in 1842 accompanied by two sisters Ann and Ellen.
 They made their home at a house named The Priory, in Priory Park which, after Dr Gully left Malvern, was demolished to make way for Priory Park Mansion, now occupied by Malvern Hills District Council.

 Dr Gully was said to have been very personable, attracting rich and famous clients.
 He had married second in 1840, Frances Kibble, from whom he separated soon after their marriage.

 Approaching retirement, Dr Gully was attracted to a young married patient named Florence Ricardo nee Campbell, with whom, after her husband's death, he was later to have an affair (ref 7).
 Florence was the wife of Augustus Louis Ricardo, late Captain Grenadier Guards, who had become an alcoholic and died in Cologne in 1871.
 In 1861 Ricardo had played cricket for Hampshire against the MCC and was the son of MP John Lewis Ricardo (1812-1862).
 John Lewis Ricardo seems to have been an important and influential businessman and it is sad that his only son Alexander came to an unfortunate end.